Joseph A. Lombardo

 Swimming pools are an American icon of summertime fun, giving young and old alike the chance to cool down and relax with friends and family.
 However, swimming pools are rife with hazards and can also be extremely dangerous.
 The CDC reports that accidental drownings claim ten lives every day, about 20% of whom are children under the age of 15.
 Issues like malfunctioning pool drains and defective pool equipment, poorly trained or under-staffed lifeguards, and slippery or broken decks can all lead to serious injuries and wrongful death.

 If you or one of your loved ones was seriously injured in a swimming pool accident at a hotel, spa, resort, apartment complex, or other commercial or residential setting, you may be entitled to compensation for your medical bills, lost income, and other expenses.
-Personal injury lawyer Joseph Lombardo may be able to help.
+New Jersey swimming pool accident lawyer Joseph Lombardo may be able to help.
 Joseph has over 20 years of experience handling injury and wrongful death claims on behalf of New Jersey residents, and is committed to providing his clients with compassionate and personal support at every stage of the legal process.
 Joseph handles claims throughout Atlantic City, Cherry Hill, Hammonton, Hamilton, Vineland, Mays Landing, and the surrounding areas.

 Even if you aren’t quite sure whether you have a claim, please do not hesitate to call Joseph at (800) 930-3241 to set up a free and completely private legal consultation.
 Joseph will listen to your situation and guide you through some of the options that may be available to you.